Fishing in St. Augustine, Florida (photo courtesy of floridashistoriccoast.com)

 Melt butter with 2 tablespoons water and lemon juice.
 Place fish fillets flesh side up on rack of broiling pan so they will be four inches from heat and baste them with butter lemon sauce.
 Cook 15 minutes, basting every 5 minutes.

 Remove fish from broiler, cover to keep hot.
 Scrape particles clinging to rack into liquid in pan below.
 Place pan on medium heat on top of the stove and add ½ cup water and herbs.
 Simmer at low heat for 2 minutes.
-If desired, thicken sauce with ¼ teaspoon cornstarch dissolved in a little water.
+If desired, thicken sauce with ¼ teaspoon of cornstarch dissolved in a little water.
 Serve sauce on top of fish fillets.

 Red Snapper Floridian